On turning light into laser...

 Whatever.

 God, I so wish I hadn't read that article.
-It actually hurts, and to some extent, now I tune into my body, I realise that I'm feeling physically sick.
+It actually hurts!
+Now I tune into my body I realise that I'm feeling physically sick.

 Comments